ownport/kvlite/README.md

 kvlite is small library for storing documents in SQL databases.
 At the moment supported MySQL and SQLite.
 A document can be string, list/tuple or dictionary.
 But of course it possible to define own serialization to store data in kvlite database.

-A collection is a group of documents stored in kvlite,  and can be thought of as roughly the equivalent of a  table in a relational database.
+A collection is a group of documents stored in kvlite, and it can be thought of as roughly the equivalent of a  table in a relational database.

 ## Collection Utils

  - open(uri)
  - remove(uri)
+ - get_uuid()

 ## Collection